shyalan/Bio-Inspired-Robotic-Swarm-for-Environmental-Monitoring/README.md

 <img src="https://github.com/shyalan/Bio-Inspired-Robotic-Swarm-for-Environmental-Monitoring/blob/main/Simulation/Data/efficiency_graph.png" width="500" height="auto">

-- Efficiency Graph showing 50 attempts in the simulation and its ECE%.
+- The Efficiency Graph datas are taken from 50 attempts.
+Each had a 100 iterations, a total of 100km^2 to explore and a swarm size of 70 to maintain uniformity amongst the attempts.
 - The Average Exploration Coverage Efficiency after 50 attempts is 77%

 ## Limitations